-Western Pennsylvania school districts that are losing students and money to charter schools are fighting back.
+Western Pennsylvania schooldistricts that on-losing sindems and money to charrer schools are fighting back.

-The Penn Hills school board this week approved spending \$3,500 a month for two years of advertising on TV and the Internet.
-Thirty-second ads will promote the Penn Hills Senior High School that opened last month.
+The Penn Hills school beend this week approved spending \$3.300 a month for two years of advectising on TV and the Internet Thirty-second ads will promote the Penn Hills Senior High School that opened just month.

-The neighboring Woodland Hills school board is considering a \$13,000 contract to develop infomercials to air on public access television.
+The neighboring Wordhold Halls school board is considering a \$13,000 contract to develop informercials to air on public access television.

-Districts traditionally have not advertised schools but their charter-school counterparts have, as they attract a growing number of students.
+Districts traditionally have not advertised schools but their charter school counter parts have, as they attract a growing number of students.

-Woodland Hills will pay \$13.9 million - nearly 17 percent of its annual budget - to charter schools this year to educate more than 1,150 children who live in the district, the most students among 49 suburban districts the Tribune-Review surveyed.
-About 22 percent of eligible students there go to charter schools.
-Penn Hills is sending 787 students to charter schools at a cost of \$8.1 million.
+Woodland Halls will pay \$18.9 million - nearly 17 per cept of its annual inadget to charter schools this year to educate more than 1,150 children who have in the district, the most students agroung 10 subjection districts the Tribuna-Review surveyed.
+About 22 percent of eligible students there go to charter schools Popu Hills is scaling 187 students to charter schools at a cost of SCI milition.